River Valley PGM Project

 Property and Ownership:

-River Valley PGM Project is 100% owned by New Age Metals (NAM).
+The River Valley Palladium Project is 100% owned by New Age Metals (NAM).

-The River Valley PGM project was acquired in 1998 by NAM (formally Pacific North West Capital, now New Age Metals) through a number of transactions.
-NAM discovered significant PGM occurrences on the property and entered into a joint venture agreement with Anglo Platinum in 1999.
-NAM was the operator of the joint venture and continues to be the operator today.
+The River Valley Palladium project was acquired in 1998 by NAM (formally Pacific North West Capital, now New Age Metals).
+NAM discovered significant PGM occurrences on the Property and entered into a joint venture agreement with Anglo Platinum in 1999.
+NAM was the operator of the joint venture until 2010 as Anglo Platinum earned-in for 50% ownership, and continues to be the operator today.